karmacod3r/com.karmacod3r.fullcircletween/Readme.md

 # Full Circle Tween

-    A friendly and extendable tweening solution that makes Unity come full circle
+    A friendly and extendable tweening solution for edit and play mode